-At St. Joseph’s we teach phonics and high frequency words in a multi-sensory way.
-We use materials from a range of publishers, including interactive games and physical activities in the learning process.
+At St. Joseph’s we teach phonics and high frequency words in a multi-sensory way following Letters and Sounds.
+We use materials from a range of publishers, including Jolly Phonics and Read Write Ink.
+To aid teaching we include interactive games and physical activities in the learning process.

 The children are encouraged and helped to read books that are appropriate for their level.
 Our reading library is cataloged and differentiated using the Accelerated Reader scheme.
 This is a powerful tool for monitoring and managing independent reading practice while promoting reading for pleasure.

 Please keep an eye on our Twitter feed for updates and insights of school life.